Oasis-NEU/mailing-list-viewer/README.md

 ## Overview
 * Site built using React and Tailwind
-* View the deploy at: [https://oasis-mail.netlify.app/](https://oasis-mail.netlify.app/)
+* View the deploy and database link on the Documentation Hub.
-* This site mirrors the Supabase database: [https://supabase.com/dashboard/project/ndixenzakynjwwijdjti](https://supabase.com/dashboard/project/ndixenzakynjwwijdjti)

 ## To update
 1. Clone the repo